i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/04-flamingo-carotene-modules.md

 ```bash
 npm run lint
 ```
+Lerna will take care of running the lint script in all modules (if available)

 ### Test all modules
 If there are no linting errors you may call
 ```bash
 npm t
 ```
-which iterates over all modules and executes the test script which is defined in the `package.json` of each module
+Lerna will take care of running the test script in all modules (if available)

 ### Publish with lerna
 You can only publish versions if: